Mortgage insurance requirements in Ireland

 Contents insurance is a type of home insurance that covers the things in your home, not the building itself.
 This includes:

 You can claim on your contents insurance if any items are lost, stolen or damaged, e.g. from fire or flood.
-Accidental damage is not usually covered as standard, but you can add it to your cover.
+Accidental damage is not usually covered as standard, but it can be added to your policy.

 Find out more about contents insurance and how to find the right policy in our guide to contents insurance.